 Home health agencies can be public agencies, for-profit companies, or nonprofit organizations.
 Licensing requirements can vary from state to state.
 However, to be federally licensed by Medicare and Medicaid, an in-home health provider:

 All Medicare-certified home health agencies in most states have the same rules as home health agencies, even though it’s non-medical home care.
 These standards generally include staff background checks, staff training, staff drug testing, staff TB testing, and ensuring all staff is currently licensed to provide care.

-According to Centers for Medicare and Medicaid Services (CMS), 41 percent of home health care services being used in the United States are paid for by Medicare.
+According to Centers for Medicare and Medicaid Services (CMS), 41 percent of home health care services are funded by Medicare.
 In order to qualify for Medicare’s home health benefit, some conditions must be met.

 In addition to skilled care, Medicare also covers durable medical equipment that may be needed for in-home care.
 Items such as IV stands, wheelchairs, walkers, and oxygen tanks can be ordered for your family member’s use.
 The in-home health care agency can assist in getting these items delivered.
 Additionally, Medicare may pay for safety improvements to the home, such as wheelchair ramps, raised toilet seats, and shower chairs.
 Part of the home health agency’s services will include making sure the home is safe and secure for you.
 Often, an occupational therapist will make sure the home does not present fall risks or other hazards.
 A medical social worker can also assist in securing the items recommended by your therapists and doctors.

 Medicare covers these services if your family member needs them in conjunction with skilled care, but not as standalone services:

 Medicare does not cover these services:

 Medicare pays for 100 percent of home health services as long as they meet the requirements listed.
 Medicare will also pay for 80 percent of the cost of any durable medical equipment.
 Everyone with Medicare Part A and/or Part B is eligible for this benefit.